phoebeni30/Ewallet-customer-segmentation/README.md

 | **Psychographic** | Why | Latent Drivers (Lifestyle, Social Status, Personality). |

 **The Challenge:**
 Most traditional methods fail to synthesize Behavioral and Psychographic aspects into actionable insights.
-This project addresses the problem of classifying customers into distinct, homogeneous groups based on their transaction footprints and interaction habits using **K-Means** and **Dimensionality Reduction (PCA)**.
+This project addresses the problem of classifying customers into distinct, homogeneous groups based on their transaction footprints using **K-Means** and **Dimensionality Reduction (PCA)**.

 ---